timlabs/uscode/United States Code/TITLE 30-MINERAL LANDS AND MINING/CHAPTER 25-SURFACE MINING CONTROL AND RECLAMATION/SUBCHAPTER IV-ABANDONED MINE RECLAMATIONS.md

     * #### (ii) Calculation of excess
       * The excess determined under clause (i) shall be calculated by taking into account only—

-        * (I) those beneficiaries actually enrolled in the Plan as of December 20, 2019, who are eligible to receive health benefits under the Plan on the first day of the calendar year for which the transfer is made, other than those beneficiaries enrolled in the Plan under the terms of a participation agreement with the current or former employer of such beneficiaries;
+        * (I) those beneficiaries actually enrolled in the Plan as of December 27, 2020, who are eligible to receive health benefits under the Plan on the first day of the calendar year for which the transfer is made, other than those beneficiaries enrolled in the Plan under the terms of a participation agreement with the current or former employer of such beneficiaries;

-        * (II) those beneficiaries whose health benefits, defined as those benefits payable, following death or retirement or upon a finding of disability, directly by an employer in the bituminous coal industry under a coal wage agreement (as defined in section 9701(b)(1) of title 26) or a related coal wage agreement, would be denied or reduced as a result of a bankruptcy proceeding commenced in 2012, 2015, 2018, or 2019; and
+        * (II) those beneficiaries whose health benefits, defined as those benefits payable, following death or retirement or upon a finding of disability, directly by an employer in the bituminous coal industry under a coal wage agreement (as defined in section 9701(b)(1) of title 26) or a related coal wage agreement, would be denied or reduced as a result of a bankruptcy proceeding commenced in 2012, 2015, 2018, 2019, or any year thereafter, (or, in the case of any such health benefits confirmed in any bankruptcy proceeding, would be subsequently denied or reduced); and

-        * (III) the cost of administering the resolution of disputes process administered (as of December 20, 2019) by the Trustees of the Plan.
+        * (III) the cost of administering the resolution of disputes process administered (as of December 27, 2020) by the Trustees of the Plan.

-  * &nbsp;For purposes of subclause (I), a beneficiary enrolled in the Plan as of December 20, 2019, shall be deemed to have been eligible to receive health benefits under the Plan on January 1, 2019.
+  * &nbsp;For purposes of subclause (I), a beneficiary enrolled in the Plan as of December 27, 2020, shall be deemed to have been eligible to receive health benefits under the Plan on January 1, 2020.

     * #### (iii) Eligibility of certain retirees
       * Individuals referred to in clause (ii)(II) shall be treated as eligible to receive health benefits under the Plan.